Egypt In Depth: Across the Ages, from Alexandria to Abu Simbel 2024

 Day 3: Tuesday 12 November, Giza: Saqqara & Dahshur

-The tomb of Ankhmahor has only recently opened to visitors; it is perhaps best known for a relief that appears to represent a circumcision procedure.
-Both Ptahhotep and Ti were Overseers of 5th Dynasty royal solar temples, pyramids, and pyramid towns; their tombs are located closer to the Serapeum, the majestic burial place of the bulls believed to be the earthly manifestation of the god Apis worshiped in Memphis.
+Ti was one of the Overseers of 5th Dynasty royal solar temples, pyramids, and pyramid towns; his tombs is located closer to the Serapeum, the majestic burial place of the bulls believed to be the earthly manifestation of the god Apis worshiped in Memphis.
 These catacombs have fairly recently been re-opened after some 30 years of closure.

 We stop once again for lunch at the most conveniently located restaurant – the Saqqara Palm Club.